allison-casey/HyREPL/README.md

 Experimental!
 =============
-HyREPL requires Python3 and is still a work in progress.
-It is suitable for daily usage though :)
+HyREPL requires Python3 and Hy from Git.
+It is still a work in progress, but it is suitable for daily usage :)

 To install, run